fsmiamoto/dotfiles/README.md

 # dotfiles

-This repo contains my config files, that I change probably more than I should.
+This repo contains my config files, a.k.a dotfiles, that I change probably more than I should.

+###

 - Distro: Arch Linux
 - WM: i3-gaps